Authentic Lessons for 21st Century Learning

 Extend

-Once students have finished, invite each group to create a poster (or similar representation) displaying their CER statement.
-Ask each group to present their CER statement to the class using their poster.
+After students have completed their posters, invite each group to present their CER statement to the class using their poster.

 Evaluate